Campus Visit Events

 - Visit Event Descriptions (below)

-The Admissions Office offers student-led campus tours most Mondays through Fridays at 10 a.m. and 2 p.m.
-The 10 a.m. tour lasts approximately 1 hour and showcases the main academic campus.
-The 2 p.m. tour lasts approximately 1.5 hours and showcases the main academic campus and our athletic facilities.
+The Admissions Office offers student-led campus tours most Mondays through Fridays at 10 a.m. and 1 p.m. during the summer.
+The tour lasts approximately 1 hour and showcases the main academic campus.
 Each tour is followed by a group discussion with an Admissions Representative.

 Reservations are strongly encouraged, as space is limited.
 Register online for a daily campus visit by selecting a date on our scheduling calendar, or call the Admissions Office at 800-448-4347 to make a reservation for an upcoming tour.